martyav/drawing-pad/README.md

 * ~~Wire up event handlers correctly~~
 * ~~Figure out how all the variable switching will be happening~~
 * Debug debug debug:
-    * LastX & lastY are behaving oddly...strokes are often drawn far to right of cursor
+    * ~~LastX & lastY are behaving oddly...strokes are often drawn far to right of cursor~~
+    * Solution to above: Canvas was being stretched via CSS to fit space on page; you need to set the width and height to offsetWidth & offsetHeight with Javascript to account for the change in size when styling kicks in